Apple Spice Muffins

 Notes

-Store leftovers in an airtight container or ziplock in the fridge for up to 4 days.
-You can also freeze for up to 2 months.
+• Storage: Place leftovers in an airtight container or ziplock and store in the fridge for up to 4 days.
+You can also freeze the muffins for up to 2 months.
+I like to freeze them individually so I can take out one or two at a time.
+Thaw them out on the counter in 1-2 hours or in the fridge overnight.

 Nutrition